REGISTER TO VOTE

 This is the actual form:

-and sent notice of rejection.
+DO NOT write in Pandemic or COVID-19, etc. These will be rejected and sent notice of rejection.
 Just use the disabled option.

 Your BBM application must be signed.
 When you send in your actual ballot, the signatures will be compared.
 For the Primary Election, the team reviewing ballots and counting votes will be Democrats.